N-Channel IGBT

 Thermal masses initial temperatures, [T1 T2 ...
 Tn] —

-vector of initial temperatures for the Kauer model
+initial temperature vector for the Kauer model

 Details

-A vector of temperature values.
+The vector of temperature values.
 It corresponds to the temperature difference for each heat capacity in the model.

 Dependencies

-To use this parameter, set the Thermal network parameter to Cauer model
+To use this parameter, set the Thermal network parameter to Cauer model.

 |

-Default value |
+| Default value |

 |

-Program usage name |
+| Program usage name |

 |

-Evaluatable |
+| Evaluatable |

 Yes |